aporia-ai/inferencedb/README.md

 ---

-**InferenceDB** makes it easy to stream features and predictions of real-time ML models in production to a data lake.
+**InferenceDB** makes it easy to stream inferences of real-time ML models in production to a data lake, based on Kafka.

 This data is important for retraining purposes, data drift monitoring, performance degradation detection, AI incident investigation and more.